Make Acorn Squash Soup This Fall || Quick And Easy

 Instructions

-- Place remaining olive oil in a soup pot and turn on medium heat.
+- Sauté aromatics: Heat remaining olive oil in a soup pot over medium heat.

-- Cover and cook until the onions are fully tender.
+- Simmer base: Add 1 cup vegetable broth, cover, and simmer until onions are fully tender.

-- Scoop the flesh from the skin of the squash and place it in the pot.
+- Add squash: Scoop flesh from roasted squash and add to the pot.